Journalists ages 23 to 30 who have been involved in digital journalism projects can apply for a fellowship.

-Fellows will have created a digital journalism concept, experiment or project that embody spark, creativity and innovation.
+Candidates must have demonstrated — through professional experimentation, research or other projects — that they deserve support for their efforts and/or vision.
 Examples include a new take on a complex data visualization project, a novel form of news content distribution or a fresh approach to using social media or mobile technology.

-The fellowship provides a personal mentor for six months, a three-year paid ONA membership and the opportunity to present at the 2013 Online News Association Conference and Awards in Atlanta.
+The fellowship provides three online workshop sessions with a Personal Advisory Board, a three-year paid ONA membership, and registration, travel and accommodations for the 2015 Online News Association Conference and Awards in Los Angeles.